Branded video content has become a must-have for business growth.

 Sponsored partnerships have the following advantages for brands:

 - Most of the hard work is already done for you.
-The creator has made the content; you just throw your name in there for the positive association.
+The creator has made the content; you just throw your name in there for positive association.

 - It offers direct access to your core demographic.
 The show you partner with already speaks to tons of people that would love to buy your product.